The Maleo Bird

 Egg-Poaching: The Killer Threat

-The maleo is currently listed as “endangered” by the International Union for the Conservation of Nature (IUCN) and is fully protected under Indonesian law and CITES Appendix I. It is illegal to kill, take, harass, hold captive, or trade in maleo eggs, products, or live birds.
+The maleo is currently listed as “Critically Endangered” by the International Union for the Conservation of Nature (IUCN) and is fully protected under Indonesian law and CITES Appendix I. It is illegal to kill, take, harass, hold captive, or trade in maleo eggs, products, or live birds.

 However, laws protecting them are rarely enforced, and maleos still suffer tremendous pressure from poaching.
 Their eggs are generally not needed for subsistence, but are routinely poached for sale as a status or luxury item.
 Followed by habitat loss, egg poaching is the number one threat to maleo populations today.